-Free Revelian Cognitive Ability Test Practice: 51 Questions in 20 Minutes
+Revelian Cognitive Ability Test Practice: 51 Questions in 20 Minutes

-What this free Revelian practice includes
+What this Revelian practice includes

 Revelian was acquired by Criteria Corp (the CCAT company) in 2020, and the two tests now share underlying architecture while maintaining separate item banks.
 Revelian remains the preferred cognitive test for most major Australian and New Zealand employers: Telstra, Commonwealth Bank, ANZ, Qantas, and Westpac all use it.
-This free practice simulates the full 51-question, 20-minute format.
+This practice simulates the full 51-question, 20-minute format.

 At the end, you receive your raw score, a percentile against an Australia/New Zealand candidate norm group, a breakdown by question family (verbal, numerical, abstract), and full walkthroughs.
 The timing on Revelian is more forgiving than the CCAT: 20 minutes for 51 questions gives you roughly 23 seconds per item, compared to the CCAT's 18 seconds per item.